the-database/mpv-upscale-2x_animejanai/README.md

 Most HD anime are [not produced in native 1080p resolution](https://guide.encode.moe/encoding/descaling.html) but rather have a production resolution between 720p to 1080p.
 When the anime is distributed to consumers via TV broadcast, web streaming, or home video, the video is scaled up to 1080p, leading to scaling artifacts and a loss of image clarity in the source video.
 The aim of these models is to address these scaling and blur-related issues while upscaling to deliver a result that appears as if the anime was originally mastered in 4K resolution.

 The development of the V2 models spanned over four months, during which over 200 release candidate models were trained and meticulously refined.
 The V2 models introduce several notable improvements compared to their V1 counterparts, including:
-- More accurate "native-res" aware sharpening, so the model works just as well on blurry native [720p sources](https://slow.pics/c/OcBGz8Rk), sharper native [1080p sources](https://slow.pics/c/s30TA9NY), and [everything in between](https://slow.pics/c/CQCoTL5e), without oversharpening artifacts
+- More accurate "native-res aware" sharpening, so the model works just as well on blurry native [720p sources](https://slow.pics/c/OcBGz8Rk), sharper native [1080p sources](https://slow.pics/c/s30TA9NY), and [everything in between](https://slow.pics/c/CQCoTL5e), without oversharpening artifacts
 - [More accurate colors including line colors](https://slow.pics/c/39lO9lni)
 - [Improved artifact handling](https://slow.pics/c/keJIWDf4)
 - Better preservation and enhancement of [background details](https://slow.pics/c/Mt2zAIR5) and [grain](https://slow.pics/c/9yGf4p97).